ramirezlab/COVID-protein-drug-network/R-NetworkAnalysis/README.md

 ### Set Theory and Venn Diagrams.
-We start by creating sets with the top 50% in each index, and the look for the intersections.
+We start by creating sets with the top 50% in each topological parameter, and then we will look for the intersections between parameters.

 ```R